 One of the enjoyable parts of our work is welcoming new boaters to our canals and rivers.
-New boaters often have lots of questions and frequently call us or email for advice.
+New boaters often have lots of questions and frequently call or email us for advice.

-If you’ve got any questions or concerns do please pick up the phone and speak to your local licence support officer, the boating team are always happy to help.
+If you’ve got any questions or concerns, do please pick up the phone and speak to your local licence support officer, the boating team are always happy to help.

 Last date edited: 28 January 2021

 Our boating team bring you news of their work across our network, as well as the stories of boaters they meetSee more blogs from this author